blacksponge/zonemaster-cli/docs/Installation.md

 ## Prerequisites

-Before installing Zonemaster::CLI, you should [install Zonemaster::Engine][ Zonemaster::Engine installation].
+Before installing Zonemaster::CLI, unless you are using the Zonemaster package repository, you should [install Zonemaster::Engine][ Zonemaster::Engine installation].

 > **Note:** [Zonemaster::Engine] and [Zonemaster::LDNS] are dependencies of